 Improving on the age-old model of sortition democracy, by which the citizens of Ancient Athens and Serenissima Venice flourished and prospered, the internet now facilitates an improved form of self-governance by adding collective intelligence to the mix.
-Citizens are no more impotent subjects to those in power but make all decisions themselves, by a highly inclusive process: true democracy.
+Citizens are no more impotent subjects to those in power but make all decisions themselves by a highly inclusive process.

-- New Demarchy is a non-hierarchical democratic organisation guided by the collective intelligence of its body of members.
+- New Demarchy organisations are non-hierarchical and democratic, guided by the collective intelligence of their members.

 - Collective intelligence is organised through an open prediction market which collects and aggregates all participating members’ knowledge and forecasts.

-- Members are free to ask prediction questions in all pertinent matters.
-They compete for expert rank with their best predictions in self-selected areas of expertise.
+- Members compete for empirical expert rank with their best predictions in self-selected areas of expertise or interest.

-- Members are free to submit proposals for the adoption, change or abandoning of policies and matters of the state.
+- Members can submit proposals for the adoption, change or abandoning of policies and matters of the state or other communities.

-- Decision makers are appointed ad-hoc from amongst the members for no longer than to arrive at a decision on a proposal or a group of interconnected proposals.
+- Decisions are made by committees of members appointed for the time required to arrive at a decision on a proposal or a group of interconnected proposals.

-- Appointment is by expertise-weighted sortition, with a probability pro rata to each member’s empirical success with prediction market questions in the decision’s subject area.
+- Appointment is by expertise-weighted sortition, with a probability pro rata to each member’s prediction success in the decision’s subject area.

-- Each decision is documented by one or more prediction questions tracking its future impact.
+- Each decision is documented by one or more prediction questions tracking its intended future impact.

 - Members holding public offices in a hosting democracy must strictly vote and act according to New Demarchy decisions.